 Endorsement to Cover Note

 While the Front End System issue a Motor endorsement, with the revised pricing factors the front end system shall pass the Pricing Serial Number which was saved against the Cover Note.
-By using this Pricing Serial Number, for the revised pricing factors, the Rule /Rating Engine will compute the Contribution and pass the new Contribution to the front end system.
+By using this Pricing Serial Number, for the revised pricing factors, the Rules and Rating Engine will compute the Contribution and pass the new Contribution to the front end system.

 By using the new Contribution the front end shall compute the endorsement Contribution

+Note: For all Transactions, Quotation / New Business / Renewal / Endorsement, while compute the contribution, the Rules and Rating Engine will apply the Service Tax and Stamp Duty applicable on the transaction (Issue) date. i.e., Service Tax and Stamp Duty applicable on the current date will be charged.